Sudharshan1-4-0-4/stepout/README.md

 # Assignment

 This project is a web application built with React.js and Node, aiming to design user friendly web application.
 It allows users to book the train tickets easily.
+Admin can have direct access to database so he can able to handle the things like add new trains updating seats etc...,

 ## Features